opencv/opencv/modules/imgproc/doc/filtering.rst

     :param dst: Destination image of the same type as  ``src``  and the size  ``Size(src.cols+left+right, src.rows+top+bottom)`` .

+    :param top:

+    :param bottom:

+    :param left:

-    :param top, bottom, left, right: Parameter specifying how many pixels in each direction from the source image rectangle to extrapolate.
+    :param right: Parameter specifying how many pixels in each direction from the source image rectangle to extrapolate.
 For example,  ``top=1, bottom=1, left=1, right=1``  mean that 1 pixel-wide border needs to be built.

     :param borderType: Border type.
 See  :ocv:func:`borderInterpolate` for details.